craftcms/starter-blog/headless-front-end/gatsby/README.md

 # Headless Craft CMS Blog + Gatsby Starter

-This Gatsby starter is intended for use with Craft’s blog starter project as the back-end.
+This Gatsby starter is intended for use with Craft’s blog starter project as the back end.
 If you haven’t set it up yet, start with the root-level [README](../../README.md) to get Craft up and running.
 Be sure to follow the instructions in the headless section.

 ## Install the dependencies